Canucks vs. Kraken: Betting Trends, Odds, Advanced Stats

 Canucks Betting Insights

-- The Canucks have won six of their seven games when listed as a moneyline favorite this season (85.7%).
+- The Canucks are 7-2 when favored on the moneyline this season.

-- Vancouver has played in three games as a moneyline favorite with odds of -165 or shorter and won them all.
+- When it has played as a moneyline favorite with odds of -115 or shorter, Vancouver has a 7-2 record (winning 77.8% of its games).

-- The implied moneyline probability for this matchup gives the Canucks a 62.3% chance to win.
+- Based on this matchup's moneyline, the Canucks have an implied win probability of 53.5%.

-- Vancouver and its opponent have gone over 6.5 combined goals in 13 of 17 games this season.
+- In 15 of 20 matches this season, Vancouver and its opponent have combined for more than 6.5 goals.

 Canucks vs Kraken Additional Info